Multimodal Function Vectors for Visual Relations: Experiments

 \subsection{Effects of Intervention Layer, Head Set Size, Context Size}

 We examined how the effectiveness of function vector interventions depends on the injection layer, the number of attention heads used, and the size of the in-context prompt.
-All detailed results are in Supplementary Material~\ref{sup:ablation}.
+All detailed results are in Appendix~\ref{sup:ablation}.
 Below we summarize the main findings for these factors.

 \textit{Layer effect}.
 Zero-shot accuracy peaks when function vectors are injected at intermediate layers (e.g., around layer 19 for synthetic data), while early layers lack sufficient abstraction and late layers are too downstream to support relational reasoning between objects.